lyteword/chspurgeon-tod/volume-2/psalm-41.md

 **Verse 6.** *His heart gathereth iniquity to itself.*

-1\.By adding sin to sin, in that he covers over his malice with such horrid hypocrisy.
+1\.
+By adding sin to sin, in that he covers over his malice with such horrid hypocrisy.

-2\.By inventing or contriving all the several ways he can to ensnare me, or do me some mischief, thereby seeking to satisfy and please his corrupt lusts and affections;
+2\.
+By inventing or contriving all the several ways he can to ensnare me, or do me some mischief, thereby seeking to satisfy and please his corrupt lusts and affections;

 3\.(Which I like best), by observing all he can in me, and drawing what he can from me, and so laying all up together in his mind, as the ground of his unjust surmises and censures concerning me. *Arthur Jackson.*